 Wedding Photographer Edinburgh

-- I have many years and a wide range of professional photography experience, from glossy magazine fashion shoots and some of the largest events in Scotland, to studio portraiture.
+- I have many years experience in a wide range of professional photography, from glossy magazine fashion shoots and some of the largest events in Scotland, to studio portraiture.
 I’m able to keep a calm head in any photographic situation.

-- I have photographed at nearly all the wedding venues in the Edinburgh area.
+- I know and have photographed at nearly all the wedding venues in the Edinburgh area.

 - I have a background in graphic design and fashion photography; I have a keen visual sense and a good eye for style and design for when working on your unique wedding album.

 - I love to hear about your wedding; what makes it special to you and decide together what would be the best way to capture it.